-It’s likely you’ll be hearing ‘T&T’ a lot more from now on, but you heard it here first that Bankside’s terrace is the place to head for one!
+It’s likely you’ll be hearing ‘T&T’ a lot more from now on, but you heard it here first that Bankside Hotels terrace – it’s certainly the place to head for one!
 It’s also an idyllic spot for a pre-dinner drink, with the Art Yard Bar & Kitchen just a wee wander away.
 Here, you’ll find a restaurant serving seasonal and fresh food in an informal yet stylish setting.
 Post-T&T, we delighted in what this eclectic restaurant had to offer, taking our young puppy along too, to revel in the dog-friendly space.

 As well as enjoying an actual feast, you also get the perks of a visual feast, too, in the calming space, with beautiful artwork and intriguing lighting bringing the restaurants in London to life.
 Designer, Dayna Lee’s inner nomad comes to life on the walls of the restaurant, picked up during Dayna’s globetrotting days, with most of it being mid-century.

 Picking from the menu came with some difficulty, simply due to being spoiled for choice.
 I started light with some charred sweetcorn with radicchio, chicory and jalapeño dressing.
 It was beautifully put together and burst with flavour.
 For the main, marinated halloumi came up trumps.